bcgov/aps-infra-platform/documentation/README.md

   actions are occurring

-The [API Directory](https://api.gov.bc.ca/devportal/api-directory) provides a place to share your API for developers to discover.
+The [API Directory](https://api.gov.bc.ca/devportal/api-directory) provides a place to share your APIs for developers to discover.

 ## Need a hand?